Bray-D/MOSFET-Controller/README.md

 # Electrical Characteristics
 - The controller works with batteries from 6V to 20V.
-Any voltage higher than 20V will damage the MOSFET. any voltage lower than 6V will not power the MCU correctly.
+Any voltage higher than 20V will damage the MOSFET.
+Any voltage lower than 6V will not power the MCU correctly.
 - In low power mode, current draw is 300 uA.
 - Two wire input (one ground, one trigger) allows for stable triggering and external ground reference.
 - Input voltage should not exceed 5V.
 At least 4V is recommended for stability.
 - Input signal wakes MCU on falling edge.
-- High power considerations allows for 15A of continuous current through the PCB.
+- High power design allows PCB to withstand 15A of continuous current.
 - Able to withstand ~25A of peak current during motor startup.